raimohanska/nulzzzblog/2012_11_05_Bacon_Tutorial_II.md

 ## Bacon.js Tutorial Part II: Get Started

+In my [previous blog posting posting](http://nullzzz.blogspot.fi/2012/11/baconjs-tutorial-part-i-hacking-with.html), I introduced a Registration Form application case study, and then hacked it together with just jQuery, with appalling results.
+Now we shall try again, using [Bacon.js](https://github.com/raimohanska/bacon.js).
+Let's start from the basics.

-This is how you implement a UI with Bacon.js.
+This is how you implement an app with Bacon.js.

 1. Capture input into EventStreams and Properties
 2. Transform and compose signals into ones that describe your domain.